Causus lichtensteinii

-Causus lichtensteinii is a viper species endemic to western, central, and eastern Africa.
+Causus lichtensteinii is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
+The species is native to western, central, and eastern Africa.
 There are no subspecies that are recognized as being valid.
-Like all other vipers, it is venomous.

 Etymology

 The specific name, or epithet, lichtensteinii, honors German herpetologist Martin Hinrich Lichtenstein.

 Common names

-Common names for C. lichtensteinii include Lichtenstein's night adder, forest night adder, and olive-green viper.
+Common names for C. lichtensteinii include Lichtenstein's night adder, the forest night adder, and the olive-green viper.

 Description

-Adults of C. lichtensteinii average 30–55 cm in length with a reported maximum of 70 cm.
+Adults of C. lichtensteinii average 30–55 cm in total length (tail included), with a reported maximum of 70 cm.

 The head is not very wide, and the snout is blunt.
 The eye is surrounded by a circumorbital ring of 5–7 scales.
 There are 6 supralabials and 9 sublabials.
 The temporals number 2+3 or sometimes 2+2, with the first and second upper temporals being as long together as the first lower one.
 Loreals: 1+1.
 Midbody there are 15 rows of weakly keeled dorsal scales that have a velvety texture.
 The anal scale is single.
 There are 128–152 ventral scales.
 The subcaudals number 18–22 in males and 17–19 in females.

 The color pattern consists of a greenish or olive ground color overlaid with a series of dark narrow backward pointing chevrons running down the back.
 This pattern may be vague or developed fully into rhombic markings.
 The back of the neck has a characteristic white V-shape while the throat is black with yellow bands.
 Juvenile specimens are generally dark brown in color.